Palo Verde National Park, Costa Rica

 Towards the end of the rainy season Palo Verde is home to at least 250,000 birds.

-For birdwatching however dry season (Jan - April) is the best time to visit the reserve because waters largely subside and the park's many birds cluster by the remaining marshes and waterholes.
+For » birdwatching in Palo Verde the dry season, from Jan - April, is the best time because waters largely subside and the park's many birds cluster by the remaining marshes and waterholes.
 Observing the fauna is particularly good because in dry season there is little vegetation to obstruct views of the roosting birds.

 The Tropical Dry Forest and Wildlife